- Muslim Girl: A Coming of AgePaperback, 2017

 You will complete several kinds of writing assignments, from shorter and more informal writing to large essay assignments.

-- Small Writing Homework Assignments and In-Class Writing: This writing will be related to readings or other topics we discuss during the semester.
+- Small Writing Homework Assignments, Blog Post Writing, and In-Class Writing: This writing will be related to readings or other topics we discuss during the semester.
 You may use any small writing assignments as prewriting for other assignments.

-- Major Assignments: You will complete four major assignments that will vary in length from 3 to 9 pages.
+- Major Assignments: You will complete 3-4 major assignments that will vary in length from 3 to 8 pages.
 These assignments will ask you to perform the kind of analytical tasks you will often be asked to do during your college career and will include prewriting, outlining, drafting, and revision.
+You will be provided with detailed assignment sheets for each major essay assignment.

 - Reflective Writing: You will do a good deal of reflective writing—that is, writing in which you think about your writing practices and development as a writer.
-This writing is important and I expect you to take it seriously; all good writing involves reflection, and this work will get you in the habit of thinking about your habits as a writer—what your strengths are, and how you can improve.
+All good writing involves reflection, and this work will get you in the habit of thinking about your habits as a writer—what your strengths are, and how you can improve.

 - Electronic Portfolio: Much of the writing described above will have a place in your electronic portfolio, which is a public document that will demonstrate your abilities as a writer.
 Though the portfolio is itself made up of all the writing you do all semester, it will take a bit of work to make it all make sense together, and we will spend time talking about how to compile and refine your electronic portfolio so that it is an attractive and useful text in its own right.